InfamousSYN/rogue/README.md

                         (Default: 10.254.239.1)
   --secondary-interface SECONDARY_INTERFACE
-                        Used to specify the second phy interface used to bridge the hostapd-wpe interface (-I) with another network (Default: eth0) --pool-start DHCP_POOL_START
+                        Used to specify the second phy interface used to bridge the hostapd-wpe interface (-i) with another network (Default: eth0) --pool-start DHCP_POOL_START
                         (Default: 10.254.239.10)